danirus/django-comments-xtd/docs/index.rst

 * Mute links to allow cancellation of follow-up notifications.
 * Comment confirmation via email when users are not authenticated.
 * Comments hit the database only after they have been confirmed.
-* Registered users can like/dislike comments and can suggest comments removal.
+* Optionally registered users can give feedback on comments in the form of so-called reactions and votes, and can suggest comments removal.
 * Template tags to list/render the last N comments posted to any given list of app.model pairs.
 * Emails sent through threads (can be disable to allow other solutions, like a Celery app).
-* Fully functional JavaScript plugin using ReactJS, Bootstrap, Remarkable and MD5.
+* Fully functional vanilla JavaScript plugin.

 -----